vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 8
 4 6 Wind generation (GW)
 In 2018, the U.S. had about 94 GW of installed wind capability.[^25] This number has recently surpassed hydroelectric installed capacity (about 80 GW).
 Both are impacted by capacity factors, which for wind averages 33% in the U.S., while hydropower is just over 40%.
 The net effect is that the generation for the two is pretty comparable.[^26] Where is the wind power in the U.S. installed?
 Figure 12.8 shows that Texas wins, at 8.7 GW.
 Oklahoma is a distant second at 3.2 GW, Iowa at 2.5 GW.
 California is in fifth place at 1.6 GW.
 Figure 12.8: Wind power by state, in terms of average generation, in GW, in 2018.
-The color scale may seem unhelpful, but the unavoidable truth is that many states don't have a lot going on, and Texas is so dom- inant as to render other states almost in- significant.
+The color scale may seem unhelpful, but the unavoidable truth is that many states don't have a lot going on, and Texas is so dominant as to render other states almost insignificant.
 A logarithmic color scale could help, but then the important lesson on the gross disparity might go unappreciated.

 [^25]: From tables 1.14.B and 6.2.B in [^85]